-This results in building a highly dynamic UI with impeccable user experience.
+This results in building a highly dynamic UI with an impeccable user experience.

-In the case of React, the app development companies can reuse their code components at distinct levels at any point in time.
+In React, app development companies can reuse their code components at distinct levels at any point in time.

-Besides, the components are isolated with each other, and changes in one component does not affect the other component, which makes it easier to manage the updates.
-This makes the React development more accessible, time-saving, and efficient for developers.
+Besides, the components are isolated from each other, and changes in one component do not affect the other component, which makes it easier to manage the updates.
+This makes React development more accessible, time-saving, and efficient for developers.

-React extensively, uses the Redux: A State management library, which cut down the hassle of storing and managing the component states in large-sized and complex web applications with enormous dynamic components.
+React extensively uses Redux: A State management library, which reduces the hassle of storing and managing the component states in large-sized and complex web applications with enormous dynamic components.

-This makes it somewhat easier to test the application and log data changes, along with the use of hot reloading and other tools.
+This makes it somewhat easier to test the application and log data changes, along with hot reloading and other tools.

 Both Angular and React have component-based architecture.
 That means they have cohesive, reusable, and modular components.

-Angular comes with an extraordinarily fixed and complex structure since it is based on three layers: Model, View, and Controller architecture.
+Angular comes with an extraordinarily fixed and complex structure based on three layers: Model, View, and Controller architecture.

-React, on the other hand, chooses the different architecture.
+React, on the other hand, chooses a different architecture.
 It allows a simple way of developing component trees.
-React codes are readable and logically structured.
+As a result, react codes are readable and logically structured.
 They do not ask the developers to write code in a particular way.

 The application uses states in multiple instances.
-A component describes the UI of the application at any given point in time.
+For example, a component describes the UI of the application at any given point in time.
 The framework then re-renders the complete component UI when the data changes.
 This is how an application ensures that the data is updated.

 The logic and templates in React are explained at the end of every component.
-It enables the readers to understand what the code means even without having to know its syntax.
+Thus, it enables the readers to understand what the code means even without knowing its syntax.

 Angular comes with inbuilt Material components, and because of this, the UI configuration becomes extremely fast and straightforward.

 Its community develops the React UI tools.
-There are several paid and free UI components in the React portal.
+In addition, there are several paid and free UI components in the React portal.

 Angular, like React, also uses different code editors like Sublime Text, Web Storm, and Visual Studio Code.
 The project is set up using the CLI tool called Angular CLI, while the server-side rendering is done through Angular Universal.

-As per Google Trends in 2020, React has more searches than Angular.
-While people show more interest in Angular due to the availability of ample ready-made solutions, both the technologies are developing, which means both are popular in the market.
-So for now, the answer to Angular vs React popularity would be equal on both sides.
+As per Google Trends in 2022, React has more searches than Angular.
+While people show more interest in Angular due to ample ready-made solutions, both the technologies are developing, which means both are popular in the market.
+So, for now, the answer to Angular vs. React popularity would be equal on both sides.